taverianov/cloudlinux-documentation/docs/cloudlinuxos/elevate/README.md

 It's recommended to follow the provided suggestion and remove the repositories and packages before running the upgrade.

 If you'd like to add the configuration data for new repositories and packages to Leapp, please refer to the [Contribution](/cloudlinuxos/elevate/#contribution) section of the manual for information on the proper procedure for doing so.

+#### Modified or custom package repositories

+CloudLinux Elevate is intended for use with the default CloudLinux repositories.
+If you have custom/local repositories providing CloudLinux packages, or have disalbed CLN communication, you most likely won't be able to complete the upgrade process.

+If you encounter problems in this scenario:
+_ Before restarting the upgrade, restore the stock configuration of repositories.
+_ Re-enable RHN plugins and ensure that the system is registered with CLN.
+_ Make sure there are no repositories that are hardcoded to use a specific major OS version (e.g. 7) instead of $releasever.
+_ Continue with the upgrade process.

 ## Known issues